Vanport, Oregon: Flood

 Vanport was especially vulnerable to flooding, since it was built on reclaimed lowlands along the Columbia River.
 The Columbia Basin is a massive area encompassing seven U.S. states as well as British Columbia.
 The previous winter snowpack was 75 to 135% of normal.
 Above normal temperatures accompanied two major rainstorms May 19 to 23, 1948, and again May 26 to 29.
 In the days prior to the flood, rainfall combined with meltwater swelled the many tributaries that feed the Columbia River, creating high water levels that had not been seen since the record flood of 1894.
 The lowest point in Vanport was about 15 ft below the water level in the river.

 A radio alert was issued the night before the flood, and some residents moved their belongings into attics and upper floors.
 Few imagined the possible extent to which the water levels would rise.
-Another contributing factor to the lack of voluntary evacuation was the fact that many residents relied solely on public transportation.
+Another contributing factor to the lack of voluntary evacuation was that many residents relied solely on public transportation.

 On the morning of Memorial Day, May 30, 1948, the Housing Authority of Portland issued the following statement: "Remember: Dikes are safe at present.
 You will be warned if necessary.
 You will have time to leave.
 Don't get excited."